-As Reverend Billy Graham’s funeral motorcade drove 130 miles east from his mountain home in Montreat, North Carolina to Charlotte, thousands of people waved farewell from overpasses, exit ramps, and parking lots along the interstate.
-For half a century, Graham rallied millions of people for Christ, and his living legacy will certainly last far beyond his death.
+In March 2018, as Reverend Billy Graham’s funeral motorcade drove 130 miles east from his mountain home in Montreat, NC, to Charlotte, thousands of people waved farewell from overpasses, exit ramps, and parking lots along the interstate.
+For half a century, Graham had rallied millions of people for Christ, and his living legacy will certainly last far beyond his death.

 Did you catch that?
 His living legacy.